eeshugerman/postgres-backup-s3/README.md

 - Set `S3_ENDPOINT` if you're using a non-AWS S3-compatible storage provider.

 ## Restore
+> [!CAUTION]
-> **WARNING:** DATA LOSS!
+> DATA LOSS!
 All database objects will be dropped and re-created.

 ### ... from latest backup
 ```sh
 docker exec <container name> sh restore.sh
 ```

+> [!NOTE]
-> **NOTE:** If your bucket has more than a 1000 files, the latest may not be restored -- only one S3 `ls` command is used
+> If your bucket has more than a 1000 files, the latest may not be restored -- only one S3 `ls` command is used

 ### ... from specific backup
 ```sh
 docker exec <container name> sh restore.sh <timestamp>